So far we have studied unconstrained minimization of

 Penalty Method

-A natural first attempt to reduce the constrained problem to something we already know how to solve
+The penalty method is a natural first attempt to reduce the constrained problem to

-is the penalty method: replace the constraints by soft penalties in the objective,
+something we already know how to solve.
+It replaces the constraints by soft penalties in the objective,

 \[